OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 <!-- // TODO: fill in the link -->

 This code uses the Arduino Keypad library.
 Remember the `ServoMotor` class we wrote in the [previous tutorial](#arduino-kit-using-a-servo)?
 Well a library usually contains the definition of a class and then the implementation of the methods (functions) of that class.
 To use the class, we include the library's header file in our code, and then we are free to create a `Keypad` object in our code.

+// TODO: change this object's name everywhere to keypadObject

 We've creatively name the object `keypad`.

 ```
 Keypad keypad = Keypad( makeKeymap(keys), rowPins, colPins, ROWS, COLS );